aucor/polylang-copy-content/readme.md

 Basic feature list:

- * Copy title and content for new translation
+ * Copy title, content and attachments for new translation
  * Choose the language you want to copy from (make translation from the translated version's editor)
- * Get useful translation markup for captions and title like (es translation) so you'll know you can overwrite it
+ * Get useful translation markup for captions and title like (es translation) to be overwritten
- * Media translation works for images, captions and galleries
- * Make translation from featured image (if you use media translations)
+ * Media translation works for images, captions, galleries and featured image (if you use media translations)
- * Use various filters to modify copied content in code
+ * Use various filters to modify copied content in code (to be documented and expanded)
  * Translations are done with Polylang's functions, no messing around

 **The plugin is still in test phase and I'd like to get feedback and tackle a few issues before going to WordPress.org.
 Please, report issues and contribute!**